Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 470 is 249% faster than the GeForce 9600 GSO 1.5GB overall, due to its higher data rate. (explain)
+Memory BandwidthThe GeForce GTX 470 should in theory be a lot faster than the GeForce 9600 GSO 1.5GB overall. (explain)

-Texel RateThe GeForce GTX 470 is a lot (about 29%) more effective at anisotropic filtering than the GeForce 9600 GSO 1.5GB. (explain)
+Texel RateThe GeForce GTX 470 will be quite a bit (more or less 29%) better at texture filtering than the GeForce 9600 GSO 1.5GB. (explain)

-Pixel RateThe GeForce GTX 470 should be quite a bit (about 268%) more effective at anti-aliasing than the GeForce 9600 GSO 1.5GB, and also should be capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 470 is much (more or less 268%) more effective at full screen anti-aliasing than the GeForce 9600 GSO 1.5GB, and will be able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison